A gibbus deformity is a short-segment structural thoracolumbar kyphosis resulting in sharp angulation.

 iatrogenic: surgical or percutaneous proced...

-Hemolytic anemia is a form of anemia where red blood cells (RBCs) are destroyed either intravascularly or extravascularly.
+Hemolytic anemia is a form of anemia where red blood cells are destroyed faster than they can be replaced.
+This may happen either intravascularly or extravascularly.

 The patient presents with anemia and jaundice.
 Diagnosis is based on several laboratory parameters 1: